Social media use in politics: Use in autocracies

 Social Media in autocracies enables both freedom for protestors and control for ruling regimes.
 On the one hand, social media represents a freedom of information that could previously be gatekept by ruling governments through their control over traditional media.
 This makes it harder for dictators to hide atrocities from the people, as anyone with a camera phone is capable of exposing acts of terror with ease.
 Gruesome images of bodies which would have previously been kept out of newspapers can now be plastered all over social media, inspiring people to act.

 Social media platforms can also give governments an unprecedented amount of information over the population.
 This can be used to track certain individuals, such as political opponents, and censor dissent.

+Equalization vs. Normalization in Digital Space

+The democratization of political communication is governed through a framework of equalization versus normalization.
+This framework dives beyond individual participation, while equalization suggests that social media lowers barriers for niche parties, normalization suggests that rich, established parties simply carry over their dominance online.
+Recent studies indicate these dynamics are shaped by preexisting "party system logic," where unestablished parties utilize a centrifugal logic, interacting aggressively to pull more voters.
+Established "catch all" parties use a centripetal logic, since social media provides tools for radical mobilization or traditional information spreading on top of preexisting support.